 Graphene is a two-dimensional material.
 Considering most things are three-dimensional, this is a rare occurrence.
 Because it is 2D, this affects the way the material works.
 For example, electricity flows through it at a much faster rate with almost no resistance, meaning Graphene has the best electrical conductivity of any material in the world.

 This is the opposite of graphene oxide, which is carbon mixed with oxygen.
-Graphene oxide is an oxidized form of graphene.
-Although graphene oxide isn’t used in as many industries, it still has multiple benefits, including being used in cancer treatment.
-Graphene and graphene oxide aren’t just revolutionising science, they’re saving lives.
+It is an oxidized form of graphene.
+Although oxide isn’t used in as many industries, it still has multiple benefits, including being used in cancer treatment.
+Both aren’t just revolutionising science, they’re saving lives.